 Trujillo is home to Museo Casinelli, with its notorious cache of erotic Moche ceramics.
 Much of this collection had to be purchased from grave robbers.
 Also visit Trujillo’s Museo de Arqueología, for a more in-depth look at the Moche ceramics discovered in the area.

 In 2006, archaeologists discovered 1,500-year-old Moche mummy in a tomb located at the top of a burial site called Huaca de Cao.
-This notable mummy was nicknamed the Lady of Cao. archaeologists also found the skeleton of a young girl next to the mummy, sacrificed at the time of the Lady of Cao’s burial. archaeologists realized she was a sacrifice because of the cord found wrapped around her neck.
+This notable mummy was nicknamed the Lady of Cao.
+Archaeologists also found the skeleton of a young girl next to the mummy, sacrificed at the time of the Lady of Cao’s burial.
+They realized she was a sacrifice because of the cord found wrapped around her neck.

 This burial gave a lot of insight into the Moche burial practices.
 There was a face stitched into the textile bundle that covered the mummy’s head.
 Under the textiles, a gold bowl formed a dome over the Lady of Cao’s face.
-She wore necklace made of heads, and had a V-shaped crown buried with her.
+She wore a necklace made of heads, and had a V-shaped crown buried with her.
 Tattoos of spiders and snakes covered her arms. archaeologists can only guess the meanings behind these symbols.

 Most distinctively, archaeologists found large, ceremonial copper clubs buried in her mummy bundle, as well as other instruments of war.
-Before the discovery of the Lady of Cao, these types of figures were thought to only belong with male mummies. archaeologists had found priestesses buried nearby, but Lady Cao’s club and crown identify her as some kind of ruler.
+Before the discovery of the Lady of Cao, these types of figures were thought to only belong with male mummies.
+Archaeologists had found priestesses buried nearby, but the Lady of Cao’s club and crown identify her as some kind of ruler.
 Her mummy is the first indication that women in Moche culture were able to achieve a high rank.

 Ancient Peruvian temples and burial sites have a beauty of their own, but the Museo de Tumbes Reales in Lambayeque gives visitors a look at what the ancient world really looked like.
 Museo de Tumbes Reales is an elaborate reconstruction of what a Moche pyramid would have looked like during their heyday.
 It is painted bright red, and contains a huge collection of artifacts discovered nearby.